-A walking school bus is a group of chaperoned students who walk to school together.
+A walking school bus (WSB) is a group of chaperoned students who walk to school together.
 Chaperones are usually parents or teachers.
 Walking school buses can be held every day, weekly, once a month, once a year or at anytime that is appropriate for your school.
 GMTMA can help organize buses, plan routes and give guidance.
-Click here to download a Walking School Bus brochure.
+Check out our WSB app (link) and Click here to download a Walking School Bus brochure.

 Frequent Walker Programs

-Many schools motivate students to walk/bike to school with "frequent walker/bicyclist" programs.
-Students receive a "punch card" that tracks how many days they have walked or bicycled to school.
+Many schools motivate students to walk/bike to school with “frequent walker/bicyclist” programs.
+Students track how many days they have walked or bicycled to school.
 Incentives vary.
 GMTMA can help organize and structure the program.